edithatogo/mars/docs/PUBLISHING_READY_CHECKLIST.md

 ## 🎉 Conclusion

-pymars v1.0.0 is now officially ready for publication to PyPI!
+mars v1.0.0 is now officially ready for publication to PyPI!

 ✅ **All core functionality verified and tested**
 ✅ **Package distributions built and available**